Railsmania/scripts/foundation/editor_en.md

 indicating it is not yet saved.

-To save the file, select File -> Save from the menu bar, or use the standard shortcut keys to save, such as - control+s on windows and command+s on mac.
+To save the file, select Editor -> Save from the menu bar, or use the standard shortcut keys to save, such as - control+s on windows and command+s on mac.
 The file will be saved in our cloud environment and will be accessible from any of your devices.

 The last important component is the terminal view.
 Our development